 Oh, and I'm not neurotic about what I eat.

 What to speak of body type.
 Endurance, strength and vitality come before obsession with Kilos.
 Imagine if everyone was 60 Kg's - that'd be a funny sight!
 I am around 74 Kg and I can ride all day.
 That's good enough for this kid.

 Being vegan is more than trying to beat the world skinny record.
 For some of us it makes sense because of the compassion aspect, the small carbon footprint and the health benefits are extra bonuses.

 Last edited by ball bearing on Mon Feb 03, 2014 10:08 pm, edited 1 time in total.

 Hey mate you know I'm on the same road a little different strategy however, I weigh all my food, very particular as to what I eat , until I reach my main goal I'm not overly concerned with how my training is going as you cant diet and train effectively.
 I have an APP on the phone I track all my food intake and have a Kj count for each day to lose 1kg per week.
 I've only just introduced coffee back into my diet.
-Also bonked a couple of times as my body started using fat for fuel, which releases estrogen and you feel like showtime.
+Also bonked a couple of times as my body started using fat for fuel, which releases estrogen and you feel like !!
+BAN ME NOW FOR SWEARING !!.
 That's all part of it.

 Something which will happen is you will lose muscle mass, you will, just have to accept it, so I started lifting weights, also had some help here as well.
 My sprint kick power is down, due to now having the same weight come over the cranks by lifting weights and getting stronger it will re build what power I lost.